|

 1) Beginning and Working of the Matter in History

-There is an event in Church history which precipitated conditions as they exist today; and that event was the placing of leaven in the three measures of meal by the woman in Matthew 13:33.
+As seen in previous chapters dealing with the seven churches in Asia during John’s day, there is an event in Church history that precipitated conditions as they exist today, almost two millennia later; and that event was the placing of leaven in the three measures of meal by the woman in Matthew13:33.
 Once this act had been accomplished, which appears to have occurred very early in the history of the Church, the end of the matter was set.
-The leaven would work in the meal “till the whole was leavened,” and such would ultimately result in conditions existing in the Church at the conclusion of the dispensation that would parallel those existing in the first century church in Laodicea.
+The leaven would work in the meal “until the whole was leavened,” and such would ultimately result in conditions existing in the Church at the conclusion of the dispensation that would parallel those existing in the first century church in Laodicea.

 The leaven that the woman placed in the three measures of meal in Matthew 13:33 was destined to ultimately corrupt the entire mass.
-And this is exactly the climactic time we are nearing in Church history today.
-The whole has been affected by the leaven, and the message to the church in Laodicea shows the end result of the working of this leaven.
+And this is exactly the climactic time we are nearing (or possibly already at) in Church history today.
+The whole is to be permeated by the working of the leaven, and the message to the church in Laodicea shows the end result of the matter.

 Leaven actually works best in a place where the temperature is not too hot or too cold, and the lukewarm state of the Laodicean church points to ideal conditions after this fashion.
 The leaven, after many centuries of deteriorating work, will be brought into the advanced stages of its action and do its most damaging work within the lukewarm confines of the Laodicean Church near the end of the dispensation.